 How to submit information or evidence

-You should provide any further documentation at least 7 calendar days before your appeal.
-It is important to note that adjudicators may decide that any further information/evidence must be provided within a different time period before the hearing.
+You should provide any further documentation at least 7 calendar days before your appeal hearing or meeting.
+It is important to note that adjudicators may decide that any further information or evidence must be provided within a different time period before the hearing.

 Verifying your information or evidence